group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 The program requires at least 4GB of available disk space, as well as a Windows Operating System.

-### Installation and use from the executable (.exe)
+### Installation and use from the installer

-WorMe Length determination can be **easily installed from the [executable file](https://github.com/group-nn-at-icmab-csic/WorMe/releases)** as a local software in Windows. **It does not require a MATLAB licence**.
-A [brief installation guide](https://github.com/group-nn-at-icmab-csic/WorMe/blob/main/documentation/WM_ld_Installation_guide.pdf) is also provided.
+WorMe Length determination can be **easily installed from the [installer](https://github.com/group-nn-at-icmab-csic/WorMe/releases)** as a local software in Windows, macOS or Linux. **It does not require a MATLAB licence**.
+It can also be executed as a local file, which will install the program and does not require internet access.
+A [brief installation guide](../Installation/README.md) is also provided.

 The step-by-step installation will automatically download and install MATLAB Runtime R2021b (9.11) and WorMe Length determination as system software.
 [MATLAB Runtime](https://mathworks.com/products/compiler/matlab-runtime.html) is a collection of the libraries required to run MATLAB aplications, in this case WorMe Length determination.